MicrosoftDocs/azure-docs-cli/docs-ref-conceptual/azure-cli-reference-for-IoT.md

 The Azure IoT CLI experience is composed of two parts: Azure CLI (commonly referred to as CLI **core**) and the Azure IoT CLI **extension**.

-IoT functionality in Azure CLI **core** is in general, focused on infrastructure management and configuration.
-For example, IoT Hub CRUD operations, or configuring IoT Hub message routes are core commands.
+IoT functionality in Azure CLI **core** is focused on infrastructure management and configuration.
+IoT Hub CRUD operations, or configuring IoT Hub message routes are typical use cases for core commands.

 The IoT **extension** introduces rich features and functionality.
 Extensions manage, manipulate and interact with the data, entities and objects on the infrastructure itself.
-For example, managing fleets of devices, monitoring device-to-cloud events and invoking cloud to device methods are all enabled via the IoT extension.
-Often an IoT extension unlocks the usage of experimental or pre-release technology contributing to its versatility in a variety of scenarios and use cases.
+Managing fleets of devices, monitoring device-to-cloud events and invoking cloud to device methods are all enabled via the IoT extension.
+Azure CLI extensions for IoT unlock the use of experimental or pre-release technology contributing to its versatility in a variety of scenarios and use cases.

+### Links to core and extension commands

 | Reference | Core | Extension | Description
 |-|-|-|-|